centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                               restarts.
 This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
                               directive.
-Value: 0 = disable non-status information retention, 1 = enable non-status information retention.
+Value: 0 = disable non-status information retention, 1 = enable non-status information retention. timezone                      Time zone of this contact.
+All times applied to this host (time periods) will be affected by this option.
 ============================= ========================================================================================================================

 .. _obj_def_contactgroup: